Barcelona angered by Pique's involvement in Griezmann saga

-Barcelona vice president Jordi Mestre has claimed the LaLiga champios will hold internal discussions with Gerard Pique in the wake of Antoine Griezmann's decision to stay at Atletico Madrid.
+Barcelona vice president Jordi Mestre has claimed the LaLiga champions will hold internal discussions with Gerard Pique following Antoine Griezmann's decision to stay at Atletico Madrid.

 Griezmann had been tipped to complete a switch to Barcelona after the World Cup, but has instead elected to sign a new deal with Atleti, keeping him at the Wanda Metropolitano until 2023.